 Dr. Fonseca serves as reviewer and in editorial capacities for medical publications including Blood, Lancet, Nature Medicine, Cancer Cell, Leukemia, and the New England Journal of Medicine, among others.
 He has given many national and international presentations as a visiting professor, and has authored numerous articles (over 300), book chapters, editorials, abstracts, and letters.
 He has an H index of 123 with 57,617 citations (Google Scholar August 10th, 2022).

-Scientific Advisory Board: Adaptive Biotechnologies, Caris Life Sciences, OncoMyx and OncoTracker.
+Scientific Advisory Boards: Adaptive Biotechnologies, Caris Life Sciences, Oncotracker.

 Recent Contributions to PracticeUpdate: